 2014.
 Home Fires (also musical director and cast member) Sydenham Arts Festival and subsequent transfer to the Brockley Jack Studio Theatre, (Director: Vicki Hambley).
 Funding received from ACE and Heritage Lottery Fund.

 2001.
 Looking for Mister Right, also actor.
 Finborough Theatre (Director Cate Hamer).

 As voice/accent coach:

-I have given presentations at a range of conferences and for a series of networks including the International Centre for Voice and Voice Care Network, SongArt Symposium, the Stage and Screen Conference, and Rose Bruford College.
+I have given presentations at a range of conferences and for a series of networks including ATHE Boston 2018; Inaugural Voice Geek Conference; International Centre for Voice and Voice Care Network; SongArt Symposium at RCSSD; Stage and Screen Conference, Rose Bruford College.